230 av. J.-C.

 Depuis les années 2000

 At the turn of the millennium, Barcelona continued its transformation with major urban development projects, such as the 22@ new technology district.
-In 2006, Catalans voted in a referendum for a new Statute of Autonomy, which was partially amputated by the Constitutional Court in 2010.
+In 2006, Catalans voted in a referendum for a new autonomy statute, which was partially amputated by the Constitutional Court in 2010.
 This marked the start of a historic crisis in Spain, culminating on October 27, 2017 with the declaration of independence voted by the Catalan Parliament, then annulled by the Constitutional Court.
 Since then, the question of Catalan independence has been at the heart of political debate.
 In 2023, after eight years as mayor of Barcelona, Ada Colau Ballano was replaced by socialist Jaume Collboni Cuadrado.
+Barcelona will remember 2024 as the year it hosted the prestigious Copa America international sailing tournament.